Geodels/gospl/docs/tech_guide/strat.rst

 Porosity and compaction
 -------------------------

-To properly simulate stratigraphic evolution, sediment compaction is also considered in :mod:`gospl` as it modifies the geometry and the properties of the deposits.
+To properly simulate stratigraphic evolution, sediment compaction is also considered in goSPL as it modifies the geometry and the properties of the deposits.

 Sediments compaction is assumed to be dependent of deposition rate and porosity :math:`\mathrm{\phi}` is considered to varies with depth :math:`\mathrm{z}` following the formulation proposed by `Sclater and Christie, 1980 <https://agupubs.onlinelibrary.wiley.com/doi/10.1029/JB085iB07p03711>`_ based on many sedimentary basins observations: